DevNet Lab 17 -- Automated testing with pyATS and Genie

 ### Step 1: Declare and configure hypervisor switch ports

-We use the [**switch-conf.py**](https://gitlab.inetdoc.net/labs/startup-scripts/-/blob/main/switch-conf.py?ref_type=heads) script with a YAML declaration file to configure the three switch ports needed by the virtual router.
+Use the [**switch-conf.py**](https://gitlab.inetdoc.net/labs/startup-scripts/-/blob/main/switch-conf.py?ref_type=heads) script with a YAML declaration file to configure the three switch ports needed by each virtual router.

 Here is a template YAML declaration file named `switch.yaml` that configures 3 tap interfaces per router as described in the topology diagram: